RayBB/openlibrary-docs/index.md

     link: "1_Everyone/Internationalization"
 ---

-These are the (beta) docs for contributing to Open Library on the technical side of things.
+These are the docs for contributing to Open Library.

 Click on one of the roles above to start your adventure!